justinmnoor/geodjangotemplate/README.rst

-* This project is being re-examined, and may be discontinued as I am unsure if Django continues to meet my needs.
-I am working with Javascript and Go these days, and have developed a keen interest in container technologies.
+* This project is no longer maintained.
+I've moved on from Python.
+Goodbye Python my love, when it was good it was great.
 =================================================================================================================================